KrishMehta1603/Codesoft_Internship/README.md

 - Data exploration and visualization.
 - Model training using KMeans.

  🌟💫 3.
-Sales Prediction Using Python 💫🌟

-Objective:- Forecast the sales amount for a product considering various factors.

-Description:
-- Built a predictive model to forecast sales based on factors like advertising expenditure, target audience segmentation, and advertising platform selection.
-- Time series analysis and regression techniques were applied.

-Tasks Completed:
-- Data collection and preprocessing.
-- Feature engineering and selection.
-- Model training using linear regression and time series models.
-- Evaluation of model performance using RMSE and MAE.

- 🌟💫 4.
 Credit Card Fraud Detection 💫🌟

 Objective:
 -Identify fraudulent credit card transactions using machine learning.

 Description:
 - Developed a classification model to detect fraudulent transactions from genuine ones.
-- Used features such as transaction amount, transaction type, and user history.
+- Used features such as transaction amount, transaction type, etc.

 Tasks Completed:
 - Data preprocessing and balancing the dataset.
 - Model training using logistic regression and random forests.
-- Model evaluation using metrics like precision, recall, F1-score, and ROC-AUC.

-- The model achieved a high precision and recall, effectively identifying fraudulent transactions.
+- The model achieved high precision, recall & f1-score effectively identifying fraudulent transactions.

+🌟💫  4.
+Sales Prediction Using Python 💫🌟

+Objective:- Forecast the sales amount for a product considering various factors.

+Description:
+- Built a predictive model to forecast sales based on factors like advertising expenditure, target audience segmentation, and advertising platform selection.
+- Linear regression techniques were applied.

+Tasks Completed:
+- Data collection, preprocessing & visualizing.
+- Feature engineering and selection.
+- Model training using linear regression.